This post may contain affiliate links. Please read our disclosure policy.

 How To Make Tuna Salad

-2. Add the mayonnaise, celery, olive oil, salt, pepper, garlic powder, and pickle relish.
+2. Add the mayonnaise, diced celery, olive oil, salt, pepper, garlic powder, and pickle relish.

-3. Stir with a fork until evenly mixed, breaking up any large pieces of tuna.
+3. Stir with a fork until the tuna is evenly coated and no large chunks remain.

 Expert Tips